math-comp/math-comp/README.md

 # The Mathematical Components repository

-This repository holds the Mathematical Components Library for the Coq system: and extensive body of mathematics formalized in the Coq/SSReflect language.
+This repository holds the Mathematical Components Library for the Coq system: an extensive body of mathematics formalized in the Coq/SSReflect language.

-It also contains the proof of the Odd Order Theorem, that builds on top of the Mathematical Components library.
+It also contains the proof of the Odd Order Theorem, that builds on top of the Mathematical Components Library.

 # Layout and compilation of the library

-The library is divided into packages that group together related files and that define a distribution and compilation unit.
+The library is divided into packages which group together related files.
+Each package defines a distribution and compilation unit.

 Packages can be compiled using the traditional `make` utility or the more recent `OPAM` one.

-We provide a convenience root Makefile to compile all packages at once using `make`.
+We provide a convenience root Makefile in order to compile all packages at once using `make`.
 This is the simplest option.

-We provide `opam` files to compile each package using `OPAM`.
+We also provide `opam` files to compile each package using `OPAM`.
-Note that `OPAM` packages for the Mathematical Components library are available in the standard repositories of Coq related packages under the `coq:mathcmop:` name space.
-If you are just interested in installing a Mathematical Components package via `OPAM`, follow the standard instructions on the Coq website.
+Note that the `OPAM` packages for the Mathematical Components library are available in the standard Coq `OPAM` repositories, under the `coq:mathcmop:` name space.
+If you are only interested in installing a Mathematical Components package via `OPAM`, follow the standard instructions available on the Coq website.

 ## Compilation and installation with make

 The instructions assume you are in the `mathcomp` directory and that you have a supported version of Coq.
-The list of Coq versions that a known to work can be obtained with:
+The list of Coq versions that are known to work can be obtained with:
 ```
 ls ssreflect/plugin/
 ```